JorgeDelro/MFO/cran-comments.md

 * References have been added to the DESCRIPTION file.
 * TRUE and FALSE were written instead of T and F.
 * \value have been added to .Rd files.
+* functions do not write by default  in the user's home filespace. tempdir() is used.

 ## Test environments
 * local R installation, R 4.0.3